Emese92/piehole/README.md

 ### Profile Page:

 It has a container with the profile owner's picture, name, and the number of posts.
 Under that, the user can find all the posts the profile user has posted.
-If the user is the profile owner, then it has also access to the three dots when clicked, There is a possibility to Add a picture, change the username, or change the password.
+If the user is the profile owner, then it has also access to the three dots when clicked.
+There is a possibility to add a picture, change the username, or change the password.

 ![ProfilePage](src/assets/profile-page.png)